A Deep Reinforcement Learning Approach for Solving the Traveling Salesman Problem with Drone: Additional Experiments

 Allowing revisiting nodes makes training of both AM and HM significantly slower, as it induces much larger action spaces.
 AM even did not train smoothly in our experiments.
 When revisiting nodes is allowed, as in Instance 9 in Figure~\ref{fig:example2}, we compared the performances of training algorithms in Figure~\ref{fig:env_revisit_n11}.
 We observe that there are no significant gains from using A2C in the environment with revisiting allowed.
 The proposed DFPG method shows more stable learning curves with the best performance.
 This result demonstrates that DFPG has the potential to be useful in various routing problems with very large action spaces.

 However, in this paper, we did not allow revisiting nodes because our experiments showed not much gain in the performance on average when compared to the results with no revisiting allowed.
 For example, the HM solution for Instance 9 without revisiting has a gap of 0.19\% only.
+Table \ref{tb:env_revisit_opt} shows the testing results of HM greedy and sampling on the Agatz's instances with 11 nodes, which in general is worse than the results with the environment not allowing revisiting nodes reported in Table \ref{tb:optimal}.